iivqum/RTLSDR-GPS-Receiver/README.md

 <p align="center"><img width="338" height="381" alt="antenna" src="https://github.com/user-attachments/assets/47dd0ebc-549d-44a5-b7f6-b796390a3fec" /></p>

-Second is a custom GPS LNA, which includes a filter and a GPS SAW filter I got from AliExpress.
+Second is a custom GPS LNA, which includes a filter.
+I also use a GPS SAW filter I got from AliExpress.
 There's a second LNA closer to the SDR.
 Gain of each is around 23 dB so there are 3 filter stages in the chain and 3 gain stages (including the SDR).
 I run the SDR with the gain maxed out at 50 dB, resulting in 96 dB of total gain.